migle95/migle95/README.md

 ### Hi there 👋

+Currently I am attending **HyperionDev** bootcamp to develop coding skills, mainly focused on _Web Development_.
+So far I have gained knowledge in ***HTML, CSS, JavaScript*** coding.
+I'm also learning about functions and functional programming.
+The course is not halfway done yet, so there is still a lot of things to learn about!

+In the future, I will be looking for a career in Web Development, and I am already excited about my career change! 💻 At the moment I work in a coffee shop, so I'd say I excel at making coffee! ☕️

 <!--
 **migle95/migle95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.